-As well as being an ethically minded, socially responsible, technically expert, slightly geekish workers collective, GreenNet is also 9 rather interesting individuals…
+As well as being an ethically minded, socially responsible, technically expert, slightly geekish workers’ collective, GreenNet is also 9 rather interesting individuals…

-Favourite OS: ChaOS
+Favourite OS: IFTTT

-Famous for: Obsessive compulsive knitting tendencies.
+Famous for: Not having obsessive knitting tendencies.

 Experience at GN: Liz has worked for GreenNet since 1998, initially on user support and web server administration, and more recently on web development projects using ActionApps and Drupal.
 As an active member of the APC Women’s Networking Support Programme, she has contributed to technical installations and training at a number of UN conferences and international events supporting women and technology.